matthewjumpsoffbuildings/vue-pug-plugin/README.md

-# pug-vue-loader
+# pug-vue-plugin

 A loader that compiles [pug](https://pugjs.org) templates into HTML specifically for use in Vue component templates.
-Forked from [yyx990803/pug-plain-loader](https://github.com/yyx990803/pug-plain-loader), added an AST modifying plugin to convert native pug syntax into an AST that Vue will understand
+Uses an AST modifying function to convert native pug syntax into an AST that Vue will understand

-The motivation for this fork is to add first-class pug language support in the context of Vue components.
+The motivation for plugin is to add first-class pug language support in the context of Vue components.
 Instead of writing an ugly mish-mash of pug _and_ Vue syntax in your component, eg:

 ```pug
 <template lang="pug">